Payments

 image

-The third question can be solved using the “requests” spreadsheet by right clicking on the column header for the state of the ship-to address and selecting “Column Stats”
+To determine which state had the greatest number of purchases, use the “requests” spreadsheet.
+Right click on the column header for the state of the ship-to address and selecting “Column Stats”.

 Column stats will display the most common unique values and their frequency